bitcoinerlab/web/src/guides/miniscriptVault.md

-# Creating a TimeLocked Vault with Miniscript
+# Creating a Timelocked Vault with Miniscript

-This guide will walk you through an example of using the [@bitcoinerlab/descriptors](https://bitcoinerlab.com/modules/descriptors) library to create a Bitcoin TimeLocked Vault.
+This guide will walk you through an example of using [@bitcoinerlab libraries](https://bitcoinerlab.com/modules) to create a Bitcoin timelocked Vault.

-TimeLocked Vaults can help protect Bitcoin users against extortion and coin theft.
+Timelocked Vaults can help protect Bitcoin users against extortion and coin theft.
 Multiple setups are possible.

-In this guide, a simple setup is proposed to demonstrate the usage of the `@bitcoinerlab` family of modules.
-In this setup, the user creates a transaction that sends the coins to a specific address, which becomes an unspent transaction output (UTXO) that is locked with a time-lock, meaning it cannot be spent until a certain time in the future.
+In this guide, a streamlined setup is proposed to illustrate the application of the `@bitcoinerlab` suite of modules.
+Here, the user generates a transaction that transfers coins to a designated address, creating an unspent transaction output (UTXO) subject to a timelock.
+Consequently, the UTXO remains unspendable until a specified future time.

-If a user's wallet is stolen, they can use the "Panic button" approach to protect their funds.
-This involves immediately transferring the funds to a very cold storage before the timelock expires and the attacker gains access.
-Such "very cold storage" could be a Bitcoin address controlled by a private key that's engraved on a steel plate and stored in a bank vault in a different country or somewhere inconvenient to access.
+If a user's wallet is compromised, they can employ the "Panic Button" strategy to safeguard their assets.
+This entails promptly relocating the funds to an ultra-secure cold storage, which must be highly inconvenient to access, before the timelock expires, preventing unauthorized access.
+In this sense, while it serves as a last-resort measure, the ultra-secure storage ensures the funds' safety as the attacker is virtually unable to access them, even though it will be quite inconvenient for the user as well.
+This storage option could be an alternative Bitcoin address managed by a private key securely stored in a remote vault in another country, for instance, ultimately accessible for the user while presenting an insurmountable obstacle for the attacker.

-It's important to note that the "Panic button" analogy is meant for low-probability events.
-Furthermore, the emergency exit action can be delegated to third parties without risk.
+An additional layer of security can be achieved by delegating the emergency exit action to third parties, without the need for trust.
+This can be done by providing them access to pre-signed transactions, specifically those that would transfer funds to the ultra-secure cold storage.
+Since these transactions are pre-signed, the third party cannot alter the transaction details or spend the funds, ensuring the user's safety.
+This approach further strengthens the protection of the user's assets while maintaining control over the funds' destination, even during an emergency.

 This setup gets weaker as the timelock date approaches, but it serves as an example of how to use this technology.
-For other, more secure (and complex) TimeLock setups, take a look at this [proposal](https://github.com/bitcoinerlab/farvault-lib).
+For other, more secure (and complex) timelock setups, take a look at this [proposal](https://github.com/bitcoinerlab/farvault-lib).

 It is probably a good idea to review the previous guide discussing [Standard Transactions](/guides/standard-transactions) before diving into this one.